internetimagery/image-pack/README.md

 ### Usage

 ```
-photopack [pack|unpack] Source Destination
+photopack [options] {pack|unpack} <source> <destination>
 ```

 ####Pack

-Pack command accepts a folder or an image as source.
-If a folder, it grabs all jpegs in the folder.
-It then packs them into a "mp4" file, provided as the destination (and creates a corresponding .index file).
+Pack command accepts a folder full of photos as a source.
+It then packs them into a "mp4" file, provided as the destination.
+The optional -r (recursive) will descend into subfolders from the source looking for images also.

 ####Unpack

 Unpack command accepts an mp4 file as input.
-If a .index file of the same name is in the same folder it'll be used for image metadata.
 It then extracts all images into the provided folder destination.

 ### Compile Project